bbaaxx/big-red-button/README.md

 # Webpack 2 super bloated starter kit #

-## >Because you just have to try everything working together for no relevant reason
+### Because sometimes I just have to try everything working together for no reason

 This repository contains a webpack2 configuration that includes ... well lots of things that I have been able to wire together to achieve the task of displaying a big red button (See dramatic screenshot below).
-The button can of course be pressed but you are left with the task to decide what to do when the button is pressed.
+The button can of course be pressed but you are left with the task to decide what to do when that happens.

 ### What you get? ###